t1ppu/t1ppu.github.io/_pages/about.md

   - /about.html
 ---

 Aspiring Software Developer.
 Tech enthusiast.
-I write about latest breakthroughs that really caught my eye.
+I write about latest breakthroughs in tech that caught my eye.